The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 Let’s say you really love the home you’re about to buy, and you want to do it all on your own without a real estate agent, then consider this: you might be wearing rose-colored glasses.
 Here are some of the steps one would have to complete:

-- Step 1: Get pre-approved for your home loan.
-This typically takes about a day of preparation and a day or two (and sometimes even a few weeks) to complete with a financial institution, lender or mortgage broker
+• Step 1: You must get pre-approved for your home loan.
+This typically takes about a day of preparation and a day or two (and sometimes even a few weeks) to complete with a financial institution, lender or mortgage broker.

 “Without an agent, you might not receive all of the seller disclosures that you are entitled by law to receive.
 Sellers might not purposely withhold a disclosure, but you probably won’t know what to ask for,” explains Elizabeth Weintraub on The Balance.